 Skip to main content

-Conquering Shadow DOM for a better autofill experience with Dashlane
+Conquering Shadow DOM for a Better Autofill Experience with Dashlane

 The usage of Shadow DOM on a given webpage has historically presented problems for password managers because "shadow" fields are hidden from normal DOM calls, meaning autofill can't work for a login credential or address form, or any other data which might be relevant for the given page.
 Thanks to the engineers at Dashlane, this limitation has been overcome, making way for even better usability on a wider range of websites than before.